Yoav666s/dnd-wiki/collections/_monsters/nornfeld/jasper-middlewood.md

   **Misty Step (2/day).** Jasper casts Misty Step, using the same spellcasting ability as Spellcasting.
 actions: |
+  **Multiattack.** Jasper makes one psychic strike and casts Momentary Madness.

   **Psychic Strike.** Wisdom Saving Throw: DC 16, one creature within 90 feet.
 Failure: 9 (2d6 + 2) Psychic damage.

+  **Momentary Madness.** Wisdom Saving Throw: DC 16, one creature within 60 feet.
+Failure: The target has the Charmed condition for 1 round.
+While charmed in this way, the target's eyes glow a sickly shade of purple.
+The charmed target must use its action before or after moving to make a melee attack against a creature other than itself that Jasper mentally chooses.
+If you choose no creature or if none are within its reach, the charmed target acts normally.

   **Spellcasting.** Jasper casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 16, +8 to hit with spell attacks):

   At will: dancing lights, mage armor (included in AC), mage hand, message, notion, prestidigitation

-  2/day each: momentary madness, fly
+  2/day each: fly

-  1/day each: blink, dimension door, invisibility
+  1/day each: blink, dimension door, fog cloud, invisibility

   Silvery tears slowly come down from Jasper's eyes whenever he casts a spell.
 reactions: |
-  **Shield (2/day).** Jasper casts shield in response to the spell’s trigger, using the same spellcasting ability as Spellcasting.
+  **Shield (3/day).** Jasper casts shield in response to the spell’s trigger, using the same spellcasting ability as Spellcasting.
 excerpt: "Medium Human (Sorcerer), Neutral"
 header:
   overlay_image: /assets/images/monsters/jasper-middlewood/header.png